-- Cadets who are seeking Merchant Marine Licensing (License Option or LO Cadets) do not have a military obligation.
+Cadets who are seeking the U.S. Merchant Marine Licensing Option (LO) do not have a military obligation.

-- Cadets in the LO program may apply for the Strategic Sealift Officers Program (SSOP) which provides financial benefits in college and an obligation to participate in the U.S. Navy reserve program after graduation.
+LO Cadets may apply for the Strategic Sealift Officers Program (SSOP) which provides financial benefits in college and an obligation to participate in the U.S. Navy Reserve after graduation.

-- Cadets in the Navy ROTC Midshipmen compete for scholarships and enter a contractual agreement to serve active duty in the U.S. Navy upon graduation.
+NROTC Cadets compete for scholarships and enter a contractual agreement to serve active duty in the U.S. Navy upon graduation.

 Click here to visit the Texas A&M Maritime Academy Parents' Association Facebook page.

 If you have any questions or would like to schedule a tour, please email email@example.com.

 Please note, tours are offered during normal business hours (Monday-Friday, 8:00am-5:00pm) when the University is open.
 Tours are not available when the University is closed.
 For security reasons, the T/S GENERAL RUDDER is not part of the Corps Tour.

 Tours must be scheduled at least five (5) University business days in advance.

 The tour does not include visiting with department majors (i.e., Marine Transportation, Marine Engineering, etc.).
 To schedule a visit with an academic department, please contact the department directly.
 Degree and department information can be found at http://www.tamug.edu/academics/#degree_programs.